 - Click and Code Together: To much automation on single object with workflow, process builder and Trigger will lot of code recursion issues.
 Creating a new custom object rather than tweaking the requirement to use standard objects.
 Hard-coded references in your configuration or code.

-- Not scalable : Solutions that are not scalable, leverageable, or easy to maintain.
+- Not scalable: Solutions that are not scalable, leverageable, or easy to maintain.

-How to resolve the Salesforce Technical Debt?
+How to Reduce the Salesforce Technical Debt?

 Let see how you can take a deep dive look on technical debt in your Salesforce Org.
 The conventional wisdom is that technical debt is caused by too many customizations.